-You can observe many of Satan's tactics in this chapter's opening story.
-Most of them have to do with deception.
+Most of Satan's tactics have to do with deception.
 As Sun Tzu also said, "All war is based on deception."
-See if you can find an example of each of these statements in the story.
+Here are some of the ways Satan uses deception to try to defeat us:

 - Sometimes Satan will appeal to your pride to get you to sin.
 (Matthew 4:8,9) - Sometimes he will focus on your needs, and appeal to the logical conclusion that you should have your needs met.
-"After all, God wouldn't want you to suffer, would He?
-He wants you always happy, right?"
+After all, God wouldn't want you to suffer, would He?
+He wants you always happy, right?
 (Matthew 4:3) Satan loves to hit you when you are down sick, depressed, in pain. - Sometimes he will offer his temptations disguised as a suggestion for improvement.
-"If you do this, you will be better off, more successful."
+He whispers, "If you do this, you will be better off, more successful."
 (Genesis 3:4,5) - He will never seem terribly evil to you; he will make himself appear like "an angel of light."
 (2 Corinthians 11:13-15) - He will always seek out your areas of vulnerability, your weaknesses, areas of your life where you frequently have trouble, places where your spiritual armor has slipped.
-(Ephesians 6:13) If you are struggling with war-related trauma, your symptoms will show your vulnerable places so these must be especially defended.
+(Ephesians 6:13) If you are struggling with war-related trauma, your symptoms show your vulnerable places so these must be especially defended.
 Be aware that a smart enemy will always attack the place that is the least protected.
-He won't come at you in your areas of strength.

-- He will try to get you alone, where no other Christians are available to help you.
+He won't come at you in your areas of strength. - He will try to get you alone, where no other Christians are available to help you.
 (Matthew 4:1) - He will try to snatch away or drown out God's voice and His Word in your heart.
 (Luke 8:11,12)